Understanding the Responsibility Assignment Matrix (RACI Matrix)

-They are other Responsibility Assignment models which add on to this matrix.
+They are other Responsibility Assignment models that add on to this matrix.
 Examples include :

 RASIC– This has the RACI Matrix associations Responsible, Accountable, Consulted and Informed but adds a 5th association which is Supportive.
 These are individuals tasked with assisting the responsible party to perform the task.

 RACIO– Also has a Responsible, Accountable, Consulted, Informed person but also includes Omitted.
-This are employees not involved in a task.
+This is employees not involved in a task.
 This helps give clarity and ownership of roles.

 RACI-VS– Here two more associations are also included.
 The two are “Verify” and “Sign off”.
 Verify, this means reviewing a task at the end to ensure it has been done and completed properly.
 Sign Off mostly happens at the very end and gives a seal of approval that a task has concluded successfully.
 These two steps should not be done for all project tasks, it should only be for tasks that absolutely require it.